 Most nonmelanoma skin cancers are Stage 0 or Stage I. Stage III and IV are fairly rare.

 High-risk features are aspects that can make a skin cancer harder to treat.
 These features include:

 The tumor is thicker than 2 millimeters.

-The tumor has spread into the lower layer of your dermis, or into the subcutis (Clark level IV or V).
+The tumor has spread into the lower layer of your skin (the dermis), or into the connective tissue beneath the dermis, called the subcutis (Clark level IV or V).